ahmed12gh/notes/MD/1 year/anatomy/HSF/Nervous-System.md

 - Sacral region  S1 - S5

 ![[MD/1 year/anatomy/HSF/res/Pasted image 20231125214728.png|*|400x400]]

+thumb  and the pinky sensation is from the c2 and c8

 ##  The Brain
 In some ways, the human brain resembles a computer.
 But in addition to logical processing, it is capable of complex development, learning, self-awareness, emotion, and creativity.
 - The front and back views reveal the **longitudinal fissureالشق** dividing the brain into *two hemispheres*
+- The surface of the *cerebrum* is folded into **ridges and grooves**.
+The *cerebellum* lies beneath the cerebrum.
+The *brainstem* and top of the *spinal cord* are also visible
 - 12 pairs of *cranial nerves* connect the brain to **eyes, ears**, and other **sensory organs** and to **head** and **neck muscles**
 ![[MD/1 year/anatomy/HSF/res/Pasted image 20231125220511.png|**]]
 ![[MD/1 year/anatomy/HSF/res/Pasted image 20231125221152.png]]